 5.4 Art.
 The library acquires books in all areas of art, preferably publications in which the illustrations are totally or primarily in high quality color (rather than older publications where illustrations are frequently in monochrome or poor quality color), and works which focus on a clearly identifiable topic, artist, school of art, country, region, historical period, style, technique, or medium.
 Works that feature the collections of major museums are useful, but works illustrating minor collections or which cover an undefined miscellany of art topics are generally not acquired.

 5.6 Fiction.
 A separate, relatively small collection of light fiction is maintained, consisting of novels that are likely to be of interest for several years.
-Perennially popular authors are preferred and durable hardback editions are acquired rather than paperbacks.
 The collection is intended as occasional light reading for students, faculty, or staff.
 Serious works of fiction which are studied in class are added to the various literature sections of the collection, along with literary biographies and critiques.

-via one of the electronic databases of whch the library is already currently subscribing.
+via one of the electronic databases of which the library is already currently subscribing.

-5.9 Many people contribute to the development of the collections, but because the acquisition budget is not unlimited and must be managed economically, and because the overall goals of the library and collection development must be met, final approval concerning acquisition/non-acquisition of materials is made by the head of collection development.
+5.9 Many people contribute to the development of the collections, but because the acquisition budget is not unlimited and must be managed economically, and because the overall goals of the library and collection development must be met, final approval concerning acquisition/non-acquisition of materials is made by the Library Director.

 6.0 DESELECTION OR WEEDING

 6.1 This section contains descriptive guidelines to indicate materials that are considered for removal from the collections rather than prescriptive regulations for automatic weeding.
 An individual item may well need to be retained for special reasons that transcend the generalized weeding criteria.
 Old is not always bad; new is not always good; and a damaged book may be the only currently available copy of an important document.